ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R293]**
 Data Orchestration utilized in a BPI MUST support a consistent state.

-[[R293]](#r293) Testability: Data Orchestration solutions that support a consistent state typically utilize a queued publish/subscribe messaging model where each message is uniquely associated to a topic and where the message identifier is deterministically created to preserve state by maintaining a history of state changes.
+[[R293]](#r293) Testability: Data Orchestration solutions that support a consistent state typically utilize a queued publish/subscribe messaging model where each message is uniquely associated to a topic and where the message identifier is deterministically created to preserve state by maintaining a history of state changes, and a message for a given topic is removed from the data orchestration solution once consumed.
 An example of such an implementation with a complete test suite is [Apache Kafka](https://github.com/apache/kafka).
 Therefore, the requirement is testable.

 #### **[R294]**
 Data Orchestration utilized in a BPI MUST support user-space processing.